sarrufat/ang-games/README.md

 # ang-games
-Angular / scala sample application.
-Deployed using Play Framwork and Quarkus Framwork to compare performances
+Angular / Go sample application.
+Implemented using go-kit framework.
+Micro service architecture using metrics - Prometheus and Grafana.

+In previous versions a recursive algorithm implemented in Scala was used.
+The same algorithm has been implemented in Go.
+The performance improvement has been  an order of magnitude amazingly.
 # Chess Problem #

 This application is an attempt to find a general algorithm for solving a kind of mathematical chess problem known as “independence problem”, such as the Eight Queen puzzle.
 This algorithm tries to discover how many possible solutions exist.